isomerpages/pa-chingay/_chingay50-stories/Ng Tian Jun.md

 Besides practices, TJ and his team did not overlook the need to relax and bond outside of their performance preparation time.
 Local food trails organised allowed the foreign counterparts to experience a much-touted slice of Singapore culture.
 Over chicken rice which was a common favourite, the diverse team bonded and built camaraderie.

-Kudos to CheerForce, the multi-cultural team, for persevering and sharing their cheerleading dreams and pulling off a stunning performance which we hope will continue to wow the Chingay crowds for years to come.
+Kudos to CheerForce, the multicultural team, for persevering and sharing their cheerleading dreams and pulling off a stunning performance which we hope will continue to wow the Chingay crowds for years to come.

 **Hopes and Dreams For Chingay**

 TJ’s dream is for Chingay to have more talents from the community performing together and more collaborations.
-His personal dream is to have an international cheerleading group perform live at the Chingay parade.
+His personal dream is to have an international cheerleading group perform live at the Chingay Parade.